 - No Fourth Wall

-- Non-Human Sidekick: Kathleen/Sun/Fely/Dayen's Hand Puppet friends Chatterbox (or just 'Chats') and Jup Jup.
+- Non-Human Sidekick: Kathleen/Sun/Fely/Dayen/Shay's Hand Puppet friends Chatterbox (or just 'Chats') and Jup Jup.
 Chats is a Totally Radical jack-in-the-box (who's been known to talk a lot), while Jup Jup is an Ugly Cute ... thing.

 - Real Life Writes the Plot: Though a few members of the cast left the show to "explore other options" (read: fear of being typecast), Kathleen de Leon Jones left because of her pregnancy and Tim Harding was forced to leave due to sustaining major injuries in a motorcycle accident.

 - Studio Audience: When the group performed their songs, they performed them in front of a crowd of preschoolers in a concert-like setting.

 - Suspiciously Similar Substitute: All of the subsequent replacements for the original cast members seem to share their basic appearance traits.
 Justified since they are essentially filling the "roles" left by the previous cast members.

 - These Tropes Are Made for Walking: The American team performed "Underwater Discovery" barefoot.

-- West Coast Team: The franchise spawned overseas counterparts in the UK and in the US.
+- West Coast Team: The franchise spawned overseas counterparts in the UK, in the US, and in the Philippines.
 The US version of the show was extremely popular, leading Matt Lauer to compare their popularity with that of The Beatles' after one performance on the Today show.
 Ironically, the US version was shot in the same studios as the Australian version — in Sydney, Australia.